Celebrate in style and avoid the holiday debt trap

 - Shop early for the best selection.
 Tackle the out of town list first, so that you can ship presents early.
 The earlier you send, the cheaper the rates.

 - Shop like Scrooge.
-Have a plan before you step foot in a store.
+Have a plan before you step foot in a store or go online.
 Call around for the best deal on popular items or must-have electronics.
 Often, a phone call can save you money and wasted time.

 - Combine and conquer.
 If you and your brother never know what to get Mom and Dad, pool your resources and get them one nice item together.